elifcyildirim/patterns_in_road_accidents/README.md

 •	Overall, 50% of all the casualties in road accidents are car occupants.
 In London, which is analyzed to have an idea of the casualty type specifically in the cities, the largest classes of casualties are the pedestrians and the cyclists.
 Car occupants make up only the 5% of the casualty population.

+Visualizations can be found on Tableau Public under the names 1) UK_Road_Safety and 2) UK_accident_hotspot_junctions.

 # Machine Learning Model to Predict Accident Severity

 I built both a logistic regression and a KNN classification model to predict severity of hypothetical accidents.
 Both models predict whether a hypothetical accident would be classified as a slightly severe or a seriously severe accident based on information about 38 features.
 These features are listed as follows (not in the order of importance):